 Fix – If the damp around your windows or doors is caused by gaps between the frame and the wall, you will have to seal these – make sure that you install a trickle vent in any windows to make sure that there is still some ventilation.

-If you'd like any further information on diagnosing damp in your home and finding the causes of your damp and the causes of any condensation issues we recommend that you contact PRS – they are experts in this field and are happy to provide free advice on how to solve your damp issues.
-For additional information on Rising Damp why not check out our Rising Damp video?
+If you’d like any further information on diagnosing damp in your home and finding the causes of your damp and the causes of any condensation issues we recommend that you contact Property Repair Systems on 01626 872 650 – they are experts in this field and are happy to provide free advice on how to solve your damp issues.